Who are the backers of this effort? Who is “The Village Club & Preserve”?

-We plan to focus first on securing the property with a perimeter fence, restoring the aquatic complex, building a 2,200 sq/ft Community Building (bathrooms, a central gathering room, and a warming kitchen), and restoring pickleball (four marked courts) and select tennis courts.
+We plan to focus first on securing the property with a perimeter fence, restoring the aquatic complex, building a 2,250 sq/ft Community Building (bathrooms, a central gathering room, and a warming kitchen), a 1,600 sq/ft open-air pavilion (The Grace Pavilion), restoring pickleball (four marked courts), and completing the fitness trail.
 From there, we will work on improvements and projects as our budget allows.
 The Grand Opening is slated for Summer 2019.

 Who can make donations and become a member?